E-procurement on the Fast Track

-E-commerce has changed dramatically over the years — evolving from being just a business to consumer environment in a digital-only platform to including business to business transactions through mobile phones and analytics reporting.
-In this episode, our experts discuss the advancements that have been made and their predictions for the future of e-commerce.
+E-commerce has changed the way we buy products — not just when it comes to business to consumer interactions, but in the business to business world as well.
+Now, e-procurement is the most efficient way for organizations to buy both hardware and software products.
+In this episode, our experts discuss the advancements that have been made and their predictions for the future of online purchasing.

 Note: Complete audio transcript found after author info.